 $12 — Flash fiction chapbook.
 40 pages, 11 stories.
-Available for pre-order from Split Lip Press now.
-The Quiet Part Loud won the 2017 Turnbuckle Chapbook Contest.
+Available from Split/Lip Press now.
+Published in Jan 2019, The Quiet Part Loud won the Turnbuckle Chapbook Contest.

 Read a review here.
 And here.
 Or here.